 PhoneBurner has the ability to communicate with your lead vendor directly, delivering leads directly into your PhoneBurner account and LeadStream.
 Review the information below and forward it to a any vendor providing leads to your company.
 You may also send them to the link below with the same information in pdf format.

-Lastly, please contact us directly at email@example.com so we may assist with this process.
+Please contact us directly at email@example.com so we can assist with this set up process.

 LeadStream is a lead delivery and management platform for teams.
 This proprietary technology gives administrators the ability to intelligently distribute leads among their sales team, and into the core contact management and dialing platform within each user's PhoneBurner account.
 LeadStream features a rich and highly customizable set of delivery options - including Blind Pull, Preview Pull, Round Robin Push, and LeadBlitz - that dictates how these leads get distributed and used.
 This document details how to post the lead fields.
 Each LeadStream has a unique data point assigned to it (cm_id).
 Your customer will need to provide you with this data point in order for each post to be successful.

 Data is sent to this URL using a GET method with the following fields: